sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Handle errors gracefully when custom headers are missing or malformed.
+### Handle errors gracefully when custom headers are missing or malformed

 // TODO: add description